Welcome to the Heavyshelf Style Guide

 If you find yourself asking: “What’s the point of this article?” then rework the conclusion!
 That’s “the point of this article.”

-Note that the first quoted section starts with a capital letter (because the quoted material was quoted in its entirety, not fragmented), but the second section doesn’t (because the quote is a fragment of the full section).
-Essentially,
+Note that the punctuation of the spliced-in phrase stays — the question mark remains inside the quotes, because the question mark is a part of the spliced-in quotation.
+Also, note that the first quoted section starts with a capital letter (because the quoted material was quoted in its entirety, not fragmented), but the second section doesn’t (because the quote is a fragment of the full section).

 Here’s an example of “when a quote you talk about,” which is when someone else’s quote finds itself subject to your commentary.